If the government wants other nations to step up to the climate and ecological crises, it must show a clean pair of hands on peat.

 By 2017 it was clear to everyone that the industry was not on track to end peat use by 2020, as ministers wanted.
 It didn't help that ministers took their eye off the ball and thought they could rely on the industry to regulate itself.
 We and others told ministers the voluntary approach wouldn't work, but were ignored.

-Despite failing to act, the gardening and horticulture trade now wants ministers to give it more time.
+Despite failing to act, the gardening and horticulture trade has lobbied ministers to give it more time and even to scrap plans to end peat use.

 1. Invest in restoring all of Britain’s peatlands